 The majority of the investment holdings can be liquidated within 30 days or less.
-At June 30, 2014 and 2013, liquidity restrictions for 0.1% of the total investment holdings, respectively, permit exit on the last day of each quarter with advance notification of at least 60 days prior to the beginning of the quarter, based on the market value of the School's interest at the date redeemed.
-In addition, 0.8% and 1.3% of the investment holdings as of June 30, 2014 and 2013, respectively, represent capital committed to a private equity fund and cannot be liquidated at the School's discretion.
-The School invests in a private equity fund which requires periodic capital contributions.
-At June 30, 2014, the School has commitments to contribute \$80,000 during the next two years to this fund when such calls are made for capital by the fund manager.
+At June 30, 2015 and 2014, restrictions for 0.9% and 1.1% of the total investment holdings, respectively, represent the outstanding fair market value associated with capital committed to a private equity fund that cannot be liquidated at the School's discretion.
+The School invests in a private equity fund which requires periodic capital contributions based on the original capital commitment.
+At June 30, 2015, the School has a remaining capital obligation of \$17,500 related to this commitment.
+Currently the fund manager expects no additional capital calls will be made, but the School's obligation will remain until termination of the fund, expected to be December 31, 2017 unless otherwise extended or terminated as contemplated in the Partnership Agreement.